DSP Engine: Procedural Equalizer

 For more information on accessing the DSP Engine, see here.

 The procedural equalizer is used for advanced DSP configurations like digital crossovers, custom crossfeeds, and manual room correction.
-It allows you to configure a series of DSP steps in order, to perform matrix mixing, and to decide which steps apply to which channels.
+It allows you to enable and configure a series of DSP steps in a preferred order, to perform matrix mixing, and to decide which steps apply to which channels.

 Please feel free to visit our community and let us know if you have any questions or feedback about using DSP in Roon.